sgonyea/precious/README.md

 ### In your gem's Rakefile

+        require 'repcious'

+        # Replace 'Bundler::GemHelper.install_tasks' with:
+        Precious::GemHelper.install_tasks

         # Recommended, but not required:
         task :release => :spec

-        # Replace 'Bundler::GemHelper.install_tasks' with:
-        Precious::GemHelper.install_tasks

 ## Caveats: